rosaliejin/STR-Across-Species/README.md

 e.g. `/storage/mgymrek/TReeofLife/genomes/bosTau7/bosTau7.fa`.
 Note, the directory name is the same as the short species name to make automated changing of paths easier.
 This could be replaced in the snakefile with a path to a different directory containing genomes.

-Output is written to `$TRFDIR`.
-The path to this can e changed in the snakefile.
+The output filtered STRs are written to `$TRFDIR`.
+The path to this can be changed in the snakefile.

+The Statistical Analysis as well as figure generated are stored in `$YJDIR`.
+The path to this can also be changed in the snakefile.

 To run, just type `snakemake`